mattTea/Portfolio/processes/code_review.md

   - Error messages don't give a way back to let the user add correct data

 - Good TDD evidence through and really like the process you documented in your readme

+#### Cosmin code review for Bowling

+1. How far did you get?

+Features
+- Gutter game
+- One frame
+- Multiple frames
+- Spares
+- Strikes
+- Final Frame

+Bonus Features
+- UI

+Sounds like you might have got way further than basic requirements, particularly around saving and storing game details

+1. Readme

+Really clear breakdown of problem, rules and user stories

+(Didn't see download/install instructions)

+2. Commit messages as a story

+Commits tell a nice story of progress and building feature complexity through test-driving, focusing on individual functionality at a time

+Nice description of where you got to and what you'd like to improve on the last commit message.

+3. Tests

+Tests all pass

+Wasn't sure what commands to try in console to try to run

+Tests cover some edge cases around invalid scores

+Tests clear and short, so they're very readable

+4. Quick wins